Ninjagor/REmuComp/README.md

 ## Program running process
 ### RASM
 REmuVM supports a custom turing complete assembly language called RASM.
 RASM is a simple assembly-like language which is meant to be easy for beginners to learn.
-Here is an example RASM program that prints "Hello World" to the standard outpu of the REmuVM.
+Here is an example RASM program that prints "Hello World" to the standard output of the REmuVM.
 ```
 _START
     STRS R0, "Hello World!", 0xE000